21/22 Spring Term

-In order to continue to protect our community’s health and support our collective wellbeing as we continue to adapt to living with COVID-19 we recommend that each student during the 21/22 Autumn Term follows the guidance set out below.
+In order to continue to protect our community’s health and support our collective wellbeing as we continue to adapt to living with COVID-19 we recommend that each student during the 21/22 Spring Term follows the guidance set out below.

 - Abide by all national public health regulations brought in to stop the spread of COVID-19 and follow specific guidance on health measures, together with local public health guidance.
 This includes complying with

-7. Continue to practise effective hygiene methods to limit contact transmission, including:
+- Continue to practise effective hygiene methods to limit contact transmission, including:

 - regular thorough handwashing with soap

-- using hand sanitisers
+- use hand sanitisers

-12. Show respect and consideration to fellow staff, , students, volunteers and all visitors to The Courtauld and the wider community.
+- Show respect and consideration to fellow staff, students, volunteers and all visitors to The Courtauld and the wider community.
 This includes if you are asked to follow or reminded of any of The Courtauld’s COVID-19 safety measures.

 The Courtauld has undertaken an organisational risk assessment for all Courtauld activities and this assessment will continue to be kept under regular review.
 We will continue to implement a range of sensible and proportionate control measures to reduce the risk of COVID-19 to our staff and students.
 This will include:

-Enhanced cleaning and disinfecting regimes
+- Enhanced cleaning and disinfecting regimes

-Making available hand sanitiser, wipes and Personal Protective Equipment (PPE) on site in key areas
+- Making available hand sanitiser, wipes and Personal Protective Equipment (PPE) on site in key areas

-Monitoring and making adjustments to the fresh air in-take to mechanical ventilation systems and monitoring of CO2 levels in teaching spaces, studios, library spaces, gallery rooms and other spaces as may be deemed appropriate and necessary, to maintain appropriate levels of ventilation
+- Monitoring and making adjustments to the fresh air in-take to mechanical ventilation systems and monitoring of CO2 levels in teaching spaces, studios, library spaces, gallery rooms and other spaces as may be deemed appropriate and necessary, to maintain appropriate levels of ventilation

-Providing clear guidance to students about how to look after their health and wellbeing, how to seek support, and how to raise concerns
+- Providing clear guidance to students about how to look after their health and wellbeing, how to seek support, and how to raise concerns

-Encouraging staff and students to take up their full course of vaccinations
+- Encouraging staff and students to take up their full course of vaccinations

-Encouraging staff and students to take regular LFD tests
+- Encouraging staff and students to take regular LFD tests

-Communicating any changes in guidance quickly to our staff and students
+- Communicating any changes in guidance quickly to our staff and students

-This policy will remain in effect until at least 9 January 2022, or until further guidance is received from the UK Government.
+This policy will remain in effect until at least 19 April 2022, or until further guidance is received from the UK Government.